This blog may contain affiliate links. Read our disclosure policy for more info.

-If you are keen to get your adrenaline fix, go mountain biking on the trails at Te Ara Kakariki, rock climb up limestone rocks, or catch some waves surfing at top spots such as the popular Whale Bay.
+If you are keen to get your adrenaline fix, go mountain biking on the trails at Te Ara Kakariki, rock climb up limestone rocks, or catch some waves at some of New Zealand’s top surfing spots such as the popular Whale Bay.

 Or instead, wander around the cool, vibrant clothing shops and grab a takeaway coffee at Raglan Roast before heading to the Raglan Museum or take a walk to the Michael Hope Lookout to take in the view of the ocean.